working-group-purescript-es/challenges/migration-challenge/migration-guide.md

 * v0.15 drops `purs bundle` and relies on an external bundlers

   Yes, you heard right.
-The Purescript compiler no longer comes with a built-in `bundle` command. `purs bundle` was already broken in a couple of ways, didn't do great job on bundle size and was basically unmaintained.
-Updating `purs bundle` to ESM would have required a considerable ammount of work, taking time from the compiler team to work on more urgent matters in the compiler.
+The Purescript compiler no longer comes with a built-in `bundle` command. `purs bundle` was already broken in a couple of ways, didn't do a great job on bundle size, and was basically unmaintained.
+Updating `purs bundle` to ESM would have required a considerable amount of work, taking time away from the compiler team to work on more urgent matters in the compiler.

   Therefore, v0.15 relies on an external bundler like `esbuild`, `webpack` or `parcel`.
 And that is good news because these tools are used industry-wide and do a much better job on bundling than `purs bundle`.
 You will see significantly improved bundle sizes with v0.15, like e.g. for [purescript-halogen template](https://github.com/purescript-halogen/purescript-halogen-template):